warweaver/remix-storage-plugin/README.md

 You can share files by sharing the IPFS hash that was created when you exported.<br>
 But each time you export a unique version is created in IPFS, so if someone else works on the files they will also export a unique version.<br>
 This app does not replace GitHub when it comes to collaboration features.
-## Do I need 3Box and what is it?

-3Box allows you to store user information connected to your Metamask/Wallet address.<br>This means if you move around or clear your browser local storage you can still access your repo's by connecting to 3Box.

-You do not need it to use this app.
-You can store your stuff in IPFS and local storage only if you do not plan to clear that or move around.

-## How to connect to 3Box?
-Why does it take so long?

-3Box uses your web3 address to store your data.
-This means you have to connect through Metamask or WalletConnect.<br>
-The 3Box connection is pretty slow, be patient, let it work.
-It will timeout by itself if it doesn't work.<br>
-If the connection failes please check if you are on HTTPS.
+## PINATA CLOUD

+Pinata is an IPFS pinning service.
+This means it will ensure the data your export is kept in IPFS for as long as you want it to be<br>
+To use this service you need an API key & secret from Pinata.
+Up to 1GB of data is free.
+That should be enough to keep the remix data you need.<br>

-## Which IPFS can I use?
+## Which custom IPFS can I use?

-By default the IPFS used is a node from the Remix team.<br>
 You can start your own IPFS daemon and set it to localhost in the config of the plugin.<br>
 However you need to configure your IPFS daemon to accept calls from a web app by setting the Access-control-allow or CORS headers.<br>
 Checkout the IPFS daemon documentation on how to do this.<br>